Black, brindle, cream, grey, red, silver

 Plan to trim their nails regularly, as overly long nails will cause this digging dog breed much discomfort.
 With a little bit of experience, this is easy enough to do at home and should be performed every week or every other week.
 If you’ve not trimmed a dog’s nails before, consider scheduling an appointment with your vet where you can observe the process more closely.

 While generally healthy and long-lived, Cairn Terriers are prone to certain health conditions just like any purebred dog.
 Some of the conditions to be aware of include:

 Both male and female Cairn Terriers display many of the same “Cairnish” qualities that the breed is well known for, with neither sex being noticeably unique.
 Female cairn terriers may be generally more prone to weight gain as they age and males sometimes possess a higher energy level, though both characteristics are mitigated if your pet is spayed or neutered.

 If you’ve never met a Cairn Terrier in person, there’s much to be gained from seeing firsthand how their unique personalities get along with your own.
 Intelligent, energetic, curious, and friendly, they’re many an owner’s dream pet – as long as you don’t mind their penchant for running after squirrels while out on a walk.

 For anyone thinking about including a Cairn Terrier in their life, it’s worth checking out the Cairn Terrier Club of America.
 In addition to resources and events related to this wonderful breed, they have links to both breeders and rescues where you can buy or adopt a Cairn Terrier.
 If those lists don’t lead to any Cairn Terriers in your area, consider using AdoptAPet’s search function to find a Cairn Terrier near you.

 - Cairn Terrier Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Cairn Terrier
+- Temperament & Intelligence of the Cairn Terrier